abhithube/chatterbox-microservices/common/jwt/README.md

 # @chttrbx/auth

-JWT authorization module for NestJS
+JWT authorization module for the Chatterbox web application